Jjdt12/attraction_lab/README.md

 **Open in Browser:**
 - Navigate to http://localhost:3000
+- The lab will **automatically connect** to the PLC at localhost:502
+- The system will auto-initialize with safe baseline conditions
+- You're ready to start exploring immediately!

-- Click the cog icon in the top right and click "Connect" to connect to the PLC
+**Note:** The settings gear icon in the control panel is still available if you need to connect to a different PLC host/port.
-- Start exploring the attraction control system!

 #### Attack Scenarios